Home Location The Apartments How to Book Helpful Information Things to Do Contact Us

 Emails and Internet

-Broadband internet access is available in the apartments at no extra charge - but bring your own computer.
-This can represent a significant financial saving for those who need the service.
+Broadband/wifi internet access is available in the apartment at no extra charge - but bring your own equipment.

 Telephones

 If your mobile telephone bill might turn out very expensive consider buying a Cyprus SIM card.
-Check first that your telephone is unlocked.
-The cards themselves cost around 15-20 CYP, including some air time.
-Try CYTA or MTN.
+Try CYTA, Primetel or MTN.

 Electricity

-The electricity in Cyprus is 240 volts as in Britain and plugs are as the British-type 3-pin plugs.
-There are adapters (from the European 2-pin) kept in each of the apartments for use by guests who bring their own personal equipment such as phone chargers.
+The electricity in Cyprus is 240 volts, as in Britain, and plugs are as the British-type 3-pin plugs.
+There are adapters (from the European 2-pin) kept in the apartment for use by guests who bring their own personal equipment such as phone chargers.
 Most electrical equipment is provided, as described elsewhere.

 Water